Aswin-Raj-K/RC5-Encryption-and-Decryption-on-FPGA/README.md

 This repository contains the RTL (Register-Transfer Level) design implementation and validation for RC5-32/12/16 encryption and decryption.
 The encryption module is coded in VHDL while the decryption module is implemented in Verilog.
 Both modules have been rigorously validated using a test bench.

 ## Design
 The design primarily consists of a ROM containing expanded keys and left/right data-dependent rotate components.
-Architectural diagrams for both encryption and decryption modules are provided in Figure 1.
+Architectural diagrams for both encryption and decryption modules are provided in Figure below,

 <p align="center">
   <img src="Figures/Encryption_DataPath.png" width="45%" />